 Use of other's works in new works or for educational purposes is ubiquitous in an academic setting.
-If using content from the Yale University Library's (YUL) licensed electronic resources, restrictions beyond what copyright permits may be in place.
+If using content from the Yale University Library's (YUL) licensed electronic resources, restrictions or extensions beyond what copyright law permits may be in place.
 The terms of license agreements between Yale and the copyright holder may supersede copyright law.
 The following presents guidelines for typical uses of others' copyrighted works.
 Even though your exact scenario may not be represented, you may see similarities which help you to make a decision on how to use the copyrighted work in your application.
 Whenever you do use others' copyrighted works, it is a wise practice to attribute the work to the copyright holder!
 (BEWARE: attribution alone does not make a use lawful)

 For more comprehensive information see: Rights Clearance Guide for Digital Projects (YU Office of General Counsel) and A Framework for Analyzing any U.S. Copyright Problem (CC-BY-SA 4.0, Kevin Smith & Lisa Macklin)